 The irregularities can interfere constructively with one another, and when they do, the result is an extraordinarily-throaty large tube, with a bizarrely thick lip, a square bottom with occasional steps to traverse, and the whole thing roars down the line at breakneck speed for a great long distance, and once you're in, you're in, and there's no way out, not even by straightening out.

-Try to straighten out on the inside section on a respectable day at Sunset Beach, and you'll quickly discover that it doesn't always work.
-Sometimes the lip has a greater reach than you do, and it will simply follow you out there, however far out onto the flats as you can possibly go, and then come slamming down directly on top of you like a collapsing apartment building, and deliver you one of the worst wipeouts of your life.
+Try to straighten out on the Inside Section on a respectable day at Sunset Beach, and you'll quickly discover that it doesn't always work.
+Sometimes the lip has a greater reach than you do, and it will simply follow you out there, however far out onto the flats as you can possibly go, and then come slamming down directly on top of you like a collapsing apartment building, and deliver you one of the worst thrashings of your life.

 Better you should just stay in trim, and let it throw on past you and take what it gives you that way instead of taking chances with trying to straighten out at the wrong time.